Planting A Blueberry Bush In An Old Galvanized Tub

 Hummmm….
 SOLD!

-Galvanized Metal Garden Theme
+Galvanized Metal Landscape Theme

 Galvanized trough planted with edibles to add beauty to our porch landscape. #TexasHomesteader

+We also use a large galvanized water trough for a rainwater catchment container.
+So I wanted to plant this blueberry in a galvanized tub.
 But I don’t want it shiny & new.
 I want it to look old, with a rustic patina.

-Repurposing That Old Galvanized Tub
+Repurposing An Old Galvanized Tub

 The bottom was 3/4 rusted out.
 The tub was horribly misshapen too.
-But RancherMan went to the pasture and brought it up to his workshop anyway.
+But RancherMan hammered it back into a round (ish) shape again.

-Then I asked him to cut out the entire rusted bottom of the tub.
+I asked him to cut out the entire rusted bottom of the tub.
 That’d leave it open for the roots of my blueberry bush to have plenty of room to grow.

 Plugging up the rusted-out section.
 I was able to repurpose an old, rustic, rusted, mishapen galvanized tub to add beauty to our porch landscape.
 I planted a blueberry in it. #TexasHomesteader

-Planting My Blueberry Bush In The Tub
+Planting A Blueberry Bush In A Galvanized Tub

 I absolutely love the way this planting turned out!
 It’s exactly as I’d envisioned it in my head.